 The patient is seated or placed on her back with the breast exposed.
 The nipple is cleansed, and a tiny amount of fluid is squeezed from the nipple to identify the duct with the discharge.
-The milk duct may be dilated to permit a small catheter (a plastic, hollow tube) or blunt-tipped needle to be inserted into the milk duct.
+The milk duct may be dilated to permit a small catheter (a plastic, hollow tube) or blunt-tipped tube to be inserted into the milk duct.
 Occasionally a warm towel will be placed on the breast to help the milk duct become more visible and to allow easier access to the milk duct.
 A small amount of contrast material is then injected, and a mammogram is obtained.
 A second injection and mammogram may be performed.

 You must hold very still and may be asked to keep from breathing for a few seconds while the x-ray picture is taken to reduce the possibility of a blurred image.
 The technologist will walk behind a wall or into the next room to activate the x-ray machine.

 When the examination is complete, you may be asked to wait until the radiologist determines that all the necessary images have been obtained.

 The procedure normally takes between 30 minutes and an hour.